 Warranty | 3-year |

-5. Nature’s Head Composting Toilet
+Nature’s Head Composting Toilet

 Best Self Contained Composting Toilet

-Nature’s Head doesn’t publish the actual capacity of their solids bin, but they claim that 2 people using it full-time will get 4 to 6 weeks use before it needs to be emptied.
+Nature’s Head doesn’t share the specific capacity of this toilet’s solids bin, but they claim that two people will get four to six weeks of use from it before it needs to be emptied.
 The liquids container holds 2.2 gallons.

 Pros

-- No odors.
+- No odors

-- 2.2-liter liquids bin.
+- 2.2-liter liquids bin

-- 12-volt fan.
+- 12-volt fan

 Cons